stonepros/stone/doc/dev/stonex_protocol.rst

 We must send another message to A to obtain the tickets (and session key) for the server
 S.  We set the ``request_type`` of the message to ``CEPHX_GET_PRINCIPAL_SESSION_KEY`` and call ``ticket_handler.build_authorizer()`` to obtain an authorizer.
-This routine is in ``CephxProtocol.cc``.
+This routine is in ``StonexProtocol.cc``.
 We set the key for this authorizer to be the session key we just got from A,and create a new nonce.
 We put the global ID, the service ID, and the ticket into a message buffer that is part of the authorizer.
-Then we create a new ``CephXAuthorize`` structure.
+Then we create a new ``StoneXAuthorize`` structure.
 The nonce we just created goes there.
-We encrypt this ``CephXAuthorize`` structure with the current session key and stuff it into the authorizer's buffer.
+We encrypt this ``StoneXAuthorize`` structure with the current session key and stuff it into the authorizer's buffer.
 We return the authorizer.